Charlie Blackmon Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 15th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in the league.

-- The Pirates have a 3.93 team ERA that ranks 11th across all MLB pitching staffs.
+- The Pirates have a 3.91 team ERA that ranks 11th across all league pitching staffs.

-- Pirates pitchers combine to give up 33 home runs (0.9 per game), the eighth-fewest in baseball.
+- Pirates pitchers combine to surrender the eighth-fewest home runs in baseball (35 total, 0.9 per game).

-- Keller (3-1 with a 3.32 ERA and 48 strikeouts in 40 2/3 innings pitched) gets the start for the Pirates, his eighth of the season.
+- Hill (3-3) gets the starting nod for the Pirates in his eighth start of the season.
+He has a 4.78 ERA in 37 2/3 innings pitched, with 32 strikeouts.

-- The righty's most recent time out came on Wednesday against the Tampa Bay Rays, when he went five innings, surrendering one earned run while giving up five hits.
+- In his most recent outing on Friday against the Toronto Blue Jays, the left-hander threw 5 1/3 innings, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.